 Had our client come to us at the outset, I probably would have told him something like this: “Your case is obviously worth the full amount of your coverage.
 It’s not even close.
 You shouldn’t require a lawyer (or a lawyer’s fee) to get what you deserve in this case.
 So, instead of hiring me now, you should give your insurance company your medical records, medical bills, and wage loss info — and then tell them that you’d like the full amount of your coverage, please.
 They should pay you the full amount.
 If they won’t pay you the full amount, come see me and I’ll take care of it.”*

 What Happened to Our Client Because He Didn’t Get a Lawyer’s Advice

 But our client didn’t come to us at the outset.
 Instead, he negotiated with his insurance company on his own.
 Guess what?
 His own insurance company told him that his case wasn’t worth the full $100,000.
 They had all sorts of reasons why.
 None of those reasons were valid, but our client didn’t know that.
 Ultimately, he agreed to accept what they offered him, even though it was way less than what the case was worth.

-Our client's insurance company issued the settlement check (for far less than the case was worth).
+Our client’s insurance company issued the settlement check (for far less than the case was worth).
 The insurance company mailed the check to him.
 Our client cashed the check.
-And there the case might have ended, with none the wiser about the dirty little trick the insurance company had pulled, but for a lucky dispute with an out-of-state medical provider.
+And there the case might have ended, with no one the wiser about the dirty little trick that the insurance company had pulled — but for a lucky dispute with an out-of-state medical provider.

 Our client came to us only because he had a dispute with an out-of-state medical provider over the amount of one of his bills.
 As we were digging into the facts of the case to help him with the medical bill dispute, we uncovered the bigger injustice that his own insurance company had committed.